TobyX-Corp/RN-Hardware-Info/README.md

 ### Check and Request Permissions:

 Cellar Usage Permission

-One option is to:
-  Use PermissionsAndroid as instructed on https://reactnative.dev/docs/permissionsandroid
+One option is to:Use PermissionsAndroid as instructed on https://reactnative.dev/docs/permissionsandroid

 Wifi Usage Permission
 ```javascript